syne-tune/syne-tune/README.md

 tuner.run()
 ```

+An important part of this script is the definition of `config_space`, the
+configuration space (or search space).
+[This tutorial](docs/search_space.md)
+provides some advice on this choice.

 Using the local backend `LocalBackend(entry_point=...)` allows to run the trials (4 at the same time)
 on the local machine.
 If instead, users prefer to evaluate trials on SageMaker, then SageMaker backend
 can be used which allow to tune any SageMaker Framework (see